PubInv/Ox/Documentation/User Research.md

 The device must be robust to survive the supply chain, including bumpy roads and being dropped from trucks.

-A multi-lingual touch screen with a visual interface to using icons and language agnostic visual design to communicate visually to the end user.
+A multi-lingual touch screen with a visual interface that uses icons and language agnostic visual design to communicate visually to the end user.
+Touch screen must be robust.
+The only other UI component is a power on/off switch.

 Maintenance periods must be as long as possible, with tool-less servcing and frequently used spare parts included within the device, eg. washers, fuses etc.